 Before recording anything or getting any gigs under their belts, Meriel Barham left to form The Pale Saints with Chris Cooper, Graeme Naysmith, and Ian Masters, leaving Miki to take on full lead vocals duties.
 Meriel's departure helped the band solidify and before long they'd released their first EP, the bright yet menacing Scar, in October of 1989.
 Gigging followed and soon they were playing all over the UK, and due to the favour that shoegazing held with music critics at the time, they were all over music industry magazines like Melody Maker, NME, and others, as well.
 Like many of the shoegazer bands from this era, Lush issued an impressive catalogue of EP releases before actually releasing a full album.
 In this case, Lush took it a step further and combined three of their early EPs into their first album, entitled Gala, which was released in late 1990.
 It took their first three EPs, Scar, Mad Love, and Sweetness & Light, threw the tracklists into a blender, and came out as an album.
 Multiple versions of two seperate songs ("Thoughtforms" and "Scarlet") appear on Gala, adding to the air of "this is our first album made from EPs" that the band was exuding at the time.

 Enter the Cocteau Twins' Robin Guthrie.
 He'd heard Gala and been mighty impressed, so he took it upon himself to become the band's producer, and given his clout in the British music scene, helped them land a record deal with 4AD, run by his good friend Ivo Watts-Russell.
 As Guthrie and the band finished up the recording of Spooky, bassist Steve Rippon left the band, reportedly because he couldn't endure Guthrie's ego any longer.
-He was replaced by one-time NME columnist/full-time bassist Philip King, then most recently of Biff Bang Pow.
+He was replaced by former Felt bassist Philip King.
 Spooky took nearly two years to record, in true Guthrie/Cocteau Twins fashion, though it turned out to be worth the wait.
 Upon its release in January 1992, Lush was one of the biggest draws in the UK.
 Spooky briefly held the top spot on the British Indie chart, as well as the non-indie British Top 10.
 Before long, Lush was making music videos and touring Europe and North America.
 Listening to the album, you can almost hear Robin Guthrie's eyes turning into £ symbols as he grins like a dog in the booth as the idyllic, layered songs made their way onto tape and eventually, onto the world.
 (The best example of Guthrie's influence during production is probably the song "Nothing Natural.")

 Lush was eagerly added to the inaugural Lollapalooza roster in 1992 by its organizer, Perry Ferrell, the Jane's Addiction/Porno for Pyros frontman, who personally requested Lush for his new tour program.
 Though they were given main stage status (can you imagine that?
 Lush, RHCP, Soundgarden, and Ice Cube sharing a stage?
 Must've been wild.), they received a rather tepid reception on that tour due to the huge popularity of grunge metal in the United States at the time -- Indeed, it isn't difficult to imagine an early 1990s-era American Joe Average metal fan jamming his hands into his pockets and yelling to his mates: "Who wants to stand around and listen to this swirly girly shit when The Screaming Trees are on the next stage over, dude?!"
 The other non-metal acts on that tour, like Siouxsie & The Banshees, received similar receptions, but got along on the tour mostly due to rabid Banshees fans turning up at many of the tour stops and drowning out the detractors during stage time.